 Comments are too important for your WP site.
 They increase the engagement rate on your website.
 And also identify your website status among the readers.
 Yet, sometimes these comments become annoying or you just do not want to have them on your website.
-And on this condition, you may disable them.
-As you may guess, we are going to speak about some quick ways to disable comments on WordPress.
+So, in WordPress, you have an option to either enable or disable comments.
+As you may guess, in this article, we are going to speak about some quick ways to disable comments on WordPress.

 Why Disable Comments On WordPress?

-Sometimes you need to disable these comments as they can be spammy and slow down your WordPress site.
+Sometimes you need to obtain quick ways to disable comments on WordPress as they can be spammy and slow down your site.
 Fortunately, you will find different ways to close the comments on each of the posts or for the website entirely.
 You should know that by default the comments are enabled only under the posts, not for all the pages.
-Because you probably won’t wish to see the comments on static pages.
+Because you probably won’t wish to see the existing comments on static pages.
 Here are all the possible arguments why you will need to disable comments:

 - .You do not use a blog or utilize just “posts” type of content.